 The construction of the Refinery commenced in 1971 with the crude oil distillation unit commissioned in late 1973 and most other process units started-up in 1974.
 The Refinery was shut down two years later as the owner filed for bankruptcy protection during the oil price shock.
 In 1980, Petro-Canada purchased the Refinery but did not operate it, and in late 1986, sold the Refinery to a private company.
-From 1986 through 1994, the new owner invested approximately \$132 million in the Refinery including the construction of a new hydrogen furnace.
+From 1986 through 1994, the new owner invested approximately \$132 million in the Refinery including the construction of a new hydrogen unit.
 On April 24, 1994, the Refinery experienced a fire at the vacuum tower and, as a consequence, the entire facility was again shut down as the owner was unable to finance the restoration of the Refinery.

 The Vitol Refining Group B.V. acquired the Refinery in August 1994 and commenced a major restoration and successfully commissioned the Refinery in late 1994.
-Since then, more than US\$400 million was invested to maintain, upgrade and expand the facility.
+Since then, more than US\$400 million was invested to maintain, upgrade and expand the facility prior to our acquisition of the Refinery in late 2006.
 These investments significantly improved the Refinery's operating performance in terms of refinery throughput, reliability, saleable yield, product quality, safety and environmental performance.
-In 2006, the Refinery averaged 94,800 barrels per stream day, up slightly from 93,900 barrels per stream day in the prior year.
-Both production years were impacted by planned maintenance turnarounds, with a saleable yield of 95.1% while its safety performance was 0.84 lost time accidents per 200,000 man hours.
+In 2007, the Refinery averaged 98,617 barrels per stream day, up slightly from 94,800 barrels per stream day in the prior year.
+Both production years were impacted by planned maintenance turnarounds, with a saleable yield of 99.4% in 2007 and 95.1% in 2006 while its safety performance was nil lost time accidents per 200,000 man hours in 2006.
 Since 1997, the Refinery's sulphur dioxide emissions have also been reduced by 63% despite a significant increase in throughput.